reecebwalker/randdistro/ordering.md

 ---
-layout: default
+layout: information
+heading: Ordering
 ---
-To make an order simply send us an email at distro@randmuzik.de with the catalogue number(s), quantities and your address and we’ll get back to you with a quote inclusive of postage costs.
+To make an order simply send us an email at <a href="mailto: distro@randmuzik.de">distro@randmuzik.de</a> with the catalogue number(s), quantities and your address and we’ll get back to you with a quote inclusive of postage costs.

 For example: